Windos/blog/content/blog/crouton-headers.md

 ## **Check out Those Results**

-There are two places you will see these headers manifest, on the toast themselves and in Windows’ Action Center.
+There are two places you will see these headers manifest, on the toast themselves and in Windows' Action Center.

 On the toast, the header appears, as you would expect, as a headline: